ericcornelissen/shescape/CONTRIBUTING.md

 ##### Mutation Testing Integration Tests

 Like unit tests, the effectiveness of the integration tests is ensured by [mutation testing] (using [Stryker]).
-You can run mutation tests for using `npm run mutation:integration`, which will generate a mutation report at `_reports/mutation/integration.html`.
+You can run mutation tests for integration tests using the command `npm run mutation:integration`, which will generate a mutation report at `_reports/mutation/integration.html`.

 After you make changes to `index.js` and have added tests, consider running mutation tests.
 Running mutation tests will tell you if there are behaviour changing modification that can be made to `index.js` without the integration tests catching the change.
-Stryker labels such modifications as _Survived_.
+Such modifications are labeled as _Survived_.

 #### End-to-end Testing